 1. Purposeful self-growth

 I think part of the reason it took me so long to actually believe that I am in fact an entrepreneur is that I am, in almost every way you could think, the opposite of the stereotype of what an ‘entrepreneur’ looks like.
-I am a woman, I am an introvert, I am risk averse, I love structure and process, I am generally a rule-follower, I dislike conflict, and I struggle to adapt to rapid change.
-Entrepreneurs are ‘supposed to be’ innovative risk-takers, ready to break the mold, push boundaries, lean in, and lead the masses.
-Or something…
+I am female-identifying, I am an introvert, I am risk-averse, I love structure and process, I am generally a rule-follower, I dislike conflict, and I struggle to adapt to rapid change.
+Entrepreneurs are ‘supposed to be’ innovative risk-takers, ready to break the mould, push boundaries, lean in, and lead the masses.

 On the flip side, overcoming other people’s assumptions about my role and how I fit has been equally challenging.
 As a woman in a male-dominated industry, I have had to combat many challenging and frustrating perceptions.
 For the record: